10 Genius Car Hacks Every Driver Should Know

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-In fact, just using a few simple hacks can improve your driving experience and avoid wasting money maintaining and repairing your car.
+Just using a few simple hacks can improve your driving experience and help you stop wasting money repairing your car.

 Following are 10 genius car hacks every driver should know.